 If your insurance plan includes orthodontic benefits, there’s a chance that it might cover part of your Invisalign Express treatment, making the price much more accessible.
 If the corrections you’re making are purely cosmetic, coverage is less likely, but if Invisalign is necessary to improve your overall oral health, your insurance might help out.
 It all depends on your specific plan, and the only way to know for sure is to contact your insurance provider.

 Like the original Invisalign, most dentists offer payment plans and financing to break up the cost of Invisalign Express.
 However, details of the programs vary, depending on the dentist you choose.
 Most require a credit check, so you may not be approved if your credit is below average.
-Even if you are approved, a down payment is usually necessary before starting treatment.
+Even if you get approved, you’ll likely need to make a down payment.
 Plus, financing programs typically have high interest rates.